Two Letters, Three Fathers, and a Reminder of What’s Really Important

 We took many hikes together in the White Mountains of New Hampshire and Green Mountains of Vermont, in all seasons, including in winter on those notoriously frigid peaks.
 Doug was a smart, interesting, and opinionated guy, who didn’t tolerate fools but respected people who could intelligently challenge his views.
-I have undoubtedly forgotten many of the conversations he and I had, but I will never forget having to call him from a phone in rural Maine, after a longtime friend of mine was killed in a rock climbing accident on Mount Katahdin in Baxter State Park.
+I have undoubtedly forgotten many of the conversations he and I had.
+But I will never forget having to call him from a phone in rural Maine, after a longtime friend of mine was killed in a rock climbing accident while we were climbing a route on Mount Katahdin in Baxter State Park.
 I had to tell Doug what had happened, because he was planning to drive up the next day to backpack in Baxter with me.

 He told me, “If there’s anything I can do, let me know.”
 A lot of people say that kind of thing at times like that.
 But Doug was true, and when you hear those words from someone like that, you know he actually means them.